TRENDING

 VIDEO: ‘I won’t be forced out’, Tinubu insists insecurity won’t end his presidency

-Punch Nigeria about 21 hours 1 mins read
+Punch Nigeria 21 days 1 mins read

 President Bola Tinubu declares he will run for a second term, stating that rising insecurity in Nigeria will not force him out of his presidency.
 Read More: https://punchng.com/video-i-wont-be-forced-out-tinubu-insists-insecurity-wont-end-his-presidency/